Netflix-Skunkworks/titus-isolate/README.md

 Options:
-  --package-count TEXT        The number of packages in the CPU --cores-per-package TEXT    The number of cores per package --threads-per-core INTEGER  The number of threads per core --help                      Show this message and exit.
+  --package-count TEXT        The number of packages in the CPU --cores-per-package TEXT    The number of cores per package --threads-per-core INTEGER  The number of threads per core (default: 2) --admin-port INTEGER        The port for the HTTP server to listen on
+                              (default: 5000)
+  --help                      Show this message and exit.
 ```